cheimabou/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this script prints the result of division of two numbers
+this script prints the result of the exponent of two numbers